3300 Arctic Boulevard, Suite 203 Anchorage, AK 99503

 Laura graduated with honors from the University of Alaska Anchorage in May 2014 with a BA in Economics and a minor in Mathematics.
 Raised in Alaska, she has developed a passion for the Alaskan way of life the more she’s learned and traveled about this vast and unique state.

 Working at SWAMC has provided invaluable opportunities for interaction with the people who call the Southwest home and to see just how stunningly beautiful the SWAMC region is.
-As Energy Coordinator, Laura grasps the logistical and energy challenges that remote Alaskan communities face, and she is excited to be taking on the new role of managing SWAMC’s Department of Energy Network & Capacity Building Grant.
+As Energy Coordinator, Laura grasps the logistical and energy challenges that remote Alaskan communities face, and she is proud to hold the role of managing SWAMC’s Department of Energy-funded Energy Network & Capacity Building Grant.